jeremyglebe/AspectsOfEternity-Wiki/primer.md

 # **The Shadow Upon The City**

-No calming, luminescent moon circles Elysys.
+No calming, luminescent moon circles Eden.
 Wise men say that in ancient times such a rock did orbit the planet.
 Now, however, there is only The Overdark Station.
 An ancient moon-sized space station of alien origin looms in the sky above Harbor.
 It is filled with artifacts and mystery.
 With its unique environments and alien lifeforms, it attracts corporations and adventurers eager for wealth and knowledge.
 Scavenging the Overdark is Humanity's only method of obtaining advanced technology since their devastating loss in the Exodus War resulted in their libaries and data being mostly destroyed.

 # **Our Origins**

-In Elysys, Humanity with a capital 'H' unites diverse races.
+In Eden, Humanity with a capital 'H' unites diverse races.

 - **Humans**: The most numerous and adaptable of races.
 - **Hobmen (Hobs)**: Agile descendants of halflings, resistant to exhaustion, hunger, and sleep deprivation.